 If it they do not have perceived value to what you post, what value does your product provide [to them]?
 And why bother engaging.

-As a marketer that looks up metrics every so often, it can be discouraging when you check your data and find that your engagement rate isn’t up to par despite all your social media efforts.
+As a marketer that looks up metrics every so often, I find that it can be discouraging when you check your data and find that your engagement rate isn’t up to par despite all your social media efforts.

 Should it really have to be that way?